theintern/intern/docs/configuration.md

 | browser  | Resources (loader, plugins, reporters, suites) that only apply to browser tests        | `{}`    |
 | node     | Resources (loader, plugins, reporters, suites, tsconfig) that only apply to Node tests | `{}`    |

-There are also several properties that are handled by the config file processing system that aren’t directly involved in the testing process.
+There are also several properties that are handled by the user interface that aren’t directly involved in the testing process.
 These properties are ignored if set programmatically.

 | Property    | Description                                                        |
 | :---------- | :----------------------------------------------------------------- |